The Problem

 The Initial Designs + Ideas:

 Initially, due to my own experiences, I wanted the app to be like a portal, including the GP and the user only.
-However, I wanted to broaden my target market by involving those who may not have access to the GP at all.
+However, I wanted to broaden my target market by involving those who may not have access to the GP at all, so I made it so you can log in with your email.
 For my logo, I chose the Bowl Of Hygeia- a symbol of good health and healing.
 I also made my app an offline service so it can be accessed by those who do not have internet access.

 Doctors Screens